deuber/smartcar-integration/README.md

 Motivation
 ----------

 This app was created to fill a gap left by services like DIMO and Fleetio, which don’t provide exactly the functionality needed or are not free.
-Additionally, building this app allowed me to explore API integrations, which is one of my passions.
+Additionally, building this app allowed me to explore API integrations and build solutions.

 Features
 --------